alanmmckay/algorithms/README.txt

 language.
 Though there are some useful utilities, such as what currently exists within python_functions.

-Artificial Intelligence houses a set of assignments from my AI class.
+artificial_intelligence houses a set of assignments from my AI class.
 These assignments explore breadth-first-search, genetic, and minimax search algorithms.